2 Ways to Read Throne of Glass in Order | Ultimate Reading Guide

 So if you’d rather forgo some surprises for greater emotional engagement with the characters, then I’d strongly recommend first reading Throne of Glass, Crown of Midnight, and Heir of Fire before reading The Assassin’s Blade.

 Now that we’ve got that cleared up, what’s up with Tower of Dawn?
-You might be thinking: I read a lot of mixed feelings about this book and it’s cover is so different from the rest of the series.
-Is it essential?
-And if so, when do I read it?
+You might be thinking: “I’ve heard a lot of mixed feelings about this book and it’s cover is so different from the rest of the series.
+Is it essential?”

 The answer is an unequivocal YES.
 After reading the previous books, you may not be a big Chaol fan (I don’t get this personally, I think he’s fine, but I know plenty of people who hate him), but the response is undeniable: Tower of Dawn is a must read.